 Wielded by man since prehistoric times, Poppies have long been associated with sleep and oblivion, and after the First World War, the Flower of Forgetfulness ironically evolved into a symbol for remembrance.
 Generally defined by nodding buds, decorative seed heads and solitary fleeting flowers gracing long stems, these sun lovers appreciate a well-drained, somewhat dry position, winter chill, good air circulation and a hard cut after blooming.
 Plant in mass for best effect.

-With a lineage that takes you back to Armenia and the 17th century, this “princess” flaunts magnificent ample-sized flowers.
-Crumpled, tissue paper-thin petals in pretty salmon-pink colors are shaded by pronounced black blotches at their bases.
-A handsome blue-green clump of hairy, deeply cut foliage and long, somewhat relaxed stems present the dazzling display, while big fuzzy buds and knobby seed heads add intrigue.
+With an Armenian heritage dating to the 17th century, this “princess” hosts magnificent ample-sized flowers.
+Crumpled petals in pretty salmon-pink colors are accented by pronounced black patches at their bases.
+The handsome blue-green clump of hairy deeply cut foliage and long, slightly relaxed stems presents a dazzling display, while big fuzzy buds and bold seed heads add intrigue.

 Size: 2' 0" – 2-1/4' high x 15" – 18" wide.

 Please fill out our Registration Form to receive news of updates to the web site, availability of new plants, give us your feedback, and to be on the mailing list to receive future printed catalogs.

 Other selections in this genus: